neo4j-partners/google-deployment-manager-neo4j/marketplace/README.md

 --description ADD_DESCRIPTION
 ```

-Grant allAuthenticatedUsers account access to Compute Image User or else the submission will fail
+Grant allAuthenticatedUsers account access to Compute Image User on the new image or else the submission will fail

 Update the IMAGE_VERSION in c2d_deployment_configuration.json and instance_group.py files before making archive and submitting on portal